Definitely-not-AWS-Workshops/workshop-2-blog/content/14-Experiments-With-GitHub-Actions-Concurrency-Group/2-Prepare-Source-Code/_index.md

 pre : " <b> 14.2 </b> "
 ---

+You are going to set up the required codebase first.

 **1.** Go to your GitHub organization created in [4.1 Create AWSome Books Repository](4-Preparation/1-Create-AWSome-Books-Repository).

 - Click the dropdown.